 Death can occur quickly unless the animal’s body temperature is reduced quickly.
 The best way to do this is to wet the animal completely.

 Place it in a draft and continue to sponge the body until the breathing and color of the tongue return to normal.
 Keeping the tissues of the mouth moist with cold water also is beneficial.

-Dogs are likely to develop heat stroke if they are forced to exercise or work in extreme heat.
-Dogs and cats confined in an unshaded place or locked in a car are effected quickly.
+Dogs are likely to develop heatstroke if they are forced to exercise or work in extreme heat.
+Dogs and cats confined in an unshaded place or locked in a car are affected quickly.

 Aged or overweight animals or those suffering from heart disease suffer heat stress more readily, as their circulation is unable to cope with the extra demands placed upon the heart to circulate blood rapidly through the expanded tongue.

-Coat color rather than thickness of hair has a bearing on the animal’s ability to withstand heat.
-A dark colored animal will absorb more heat than a lighter-colored animal performing the same amount of exercise or exposed to the sun for the same time.
+Coat color rather than the thickness of hair has a bearing on the animal’s ability to withstand heat.
+A dark-colored animal will absorb more heat than a lighter-colored animal performing the same amount of exercise or exposed to the sun for the same time.

 In hot weather exercise your dog in the very early morning or late evening.
 Make sure it has unlimited supplies of clean water in a vessel that cannot be tipped over.

 Allow your dog to swim or wet itself under the sprinkler after exercise.
 Be careful when taking the dog or cat by a car that it does not become too excited.
 If it is a nervous traveler, ask your veterinarian for some tranquilizers.